GilesStrong/lumin/docs/source/description.md

 ### Who develops LUMIN

-LUMIN is primarily developed by Giles Strong; a British-born PhD student in particle physics at IST (Portugal), and researcher at The University of Padova (Italy), and a member of the CMS collaboration at CERN.
+LUMIN is primarily developed by Giles Strong; a British-born doctor in particle physics, researcher at The University of Padova (Italy), and a member of the CMS collaboration at CERN.

 As LUMIN has grown, it has welcomed contributions from members of the scientific and software development community.
 Check out the [contributors page](https://github.com/GilesStrong/lumin/graphs/contributors) for a complete list.